 - Get up at the same time each morning

-Many times when I have finished a hike, I am overtired from the stressful day of hiking.
-My heart rate remains elevated and I have trouble sleeping.
-Michael Breus, Ph.D. in his article in Psychology Today describes 5 relaxation techniques to improve sleep.
+Often, when I have finished a hike, I am overtired from the stressful day of hiking.
+My heart rate remains elevated, and I have trouble sleeping.
+The problem in this case is that it’s hard to relax after a long, exciting day of hiking.
+Michael Breus, Ph.D. in his article in Psychology Today, describes 5 relaxation techniques to improve sleep.

 Autogenic training is when you focus on sensations of warmth and heaviness in different regions of your body.
-Visualize relaxing and calming thoughts while giving yourself verbal cues to help relax your muscles physically.
+Visualize relaxing and think calming thoughts while giving yourself verbal cues to help relax your muscles.

-Biofeedback is when you collect information from your body like heart rate, body temperature, muscle contractions, sweating, and sleep stages.
+Biofeedback is when you collect information from your body like high heart rate and body temperature, muscle contractions, and sweating.
 These are signs of anxiety or overuse.
 The feedback that you receive allows you to direct your attention to these areas and relieve you of the stress.
-Biofeedback machines are wearable and you can find a good one to accompany you on the trail.
+Biofeedback devices are wearable, and there are lots of options online.

-Deep slow self-aware breathing helps to reduce muscle tension, slows breathing and heart rate, lowering your blood pressure and metabolism allowing you to get into a restful state.
-Psychology Today describes “4-7-8″ breathing: inhale for 4 seconds, hold your breath for 7 seconds, and slowly exhale for 8 seconds”.
-Repeat this several times to increase oxygen levels and provide a meditative exhale.
+Deep, slow, self-aware breathing helps to reduce muscle tension, slows breathing and heart rate, and lowers your blood pressure and metabolism, allowing you to get into a restful state.
+One technique involves inhaling for 4 seconds, holding your breath for 7 seconds, and slowly exhaling for 8 seconds.
+Repeat this several times to increase oxygen levels and relax

-By imagining floating gently, with a warm breeze prepares your mind for sleep while reducing stress.
+By imagining yourself floating gently with a warm breeze prepares your mind for sleep while reducing stress.

-My favorite.
 Start by tensing and relaxing an area of your body.
 Move from the feet up to the top of the head.
-By doing this you become aware of different areas that may be carrying more stress and you can address it at that time.
+By doing this you become aware of different areas of your body that may be carrying more stress, and you can address it at that time.